projectacrn/acrn-hypervisor/doc/tutorials/using_yp.rst

 .. _using_yp:

-Using Yocto Project with ACRN
+Using Yocto Project With ACRN
 #############################

 The `Yocto Project <https://yoctoproject.org>`_ (YP) is an open source